wizmariefa/csci305-ruby-lab/README.md

 This lab requires an independent study of the Ruby language.
 You are encouraged to use any web tutorials and resources to learn this language.
 Given the size of the class, I will not be able to debug your code for you. **Please do not send panicked emails requesting I fix your bug for you.
 Allow yourself plenty of time, and use patience, perseverance, and the internet to debug your code.**

 # Lab Questions
+The following questions are for feedback and evaluation purposes.
+Points are awarded for any sincere answer.

 These questions should be answered in the questions.txt file.

 21. Name something you like about Ruby.
 Explain.